Explore the benefits of buy-and-hold investing, including compounding returns, cost efficiency, and strategies for long-term wealth accumulation.

 Portfolio Structure

 Timing the market often backfires.
-For example, missing the 10 best market days in the 2010s would have slashed returns from 190% to just 95%.
+For example, missing the 10 best market days over a decade can meaningfully reduce returns.
+See analysis.
 A well-designed portfolio can help you stay invested through market ups and downs.

 Portfolio Type | Stocks | Bonds | Cash | Best For |